‘Big Little Lies’ Premiere On HBO: The Cast And Everything Else You Need To Know

 HBO will premiere what might become pop culture’s next “big” obsession on Sunday, February 19.
-Big Little Lies is comprised of a star-studded cast, helmed by a successful director, and adapted by television writer extraordinaire, David E. Kelley.
-If you are wondering whether, or not, to check it out, this feature will hopefully help you decide.
+Big Little Lies is comprised of a star-studded cast, helmed by a successful director, and adapted by television writer extraordinaire David E. Kelley.
+If you are wondering whether or not to check it out, this feature will hopefully help you decide.
 Below you will find information about the premise of Big Little Lies, its cast, and everything else you need to know.

 The cast of Big Little Lies